 I’ve been fortunate to have worked with a variety of groups in order to deliver workshops and courses that enhance children and young people’s lives and wellbeing.
-A few of them are below, but I’ve also worked in the family home and with home educated children.
+A few of them are below.
+I’ve also worked in the family home and with home educated children.

 Be Free Young Carers operates across South Oxfordshire, offering dedicated support and advice to aid the lives and wellbeing of young carers in Oxfordshire.
 From mentoring to peer support, social activities, and exciting trips, Be Free is their for young carers and I have had the privilege to run half-term workshops for them.

 Thanks again for the wonderful sessions that you facilitated for our young carers.
 They all got a lot out of the day and had a lot of fun at the same time.CHRISSY, BE FREE YOUNG CARERS